Kaspr Blog - B2B | Prospecting | Sales | Recruitment

 • Use automation tools.
 Like Kaspr’s Chrome Extension on your profile and LinkedIn Sales Navigator.

 • Optimize your LinkedIn profile.
-It helps make a good first impression and builds towards your social selling index score.
+It helps make an excellent first impression and builds towards your social selling index score.

 • Engage with your ICP.
 But keep it natural and never forced.
 Remember, your LinkedIn outreach should pique interest.